Conversation with KNMA Director and Chief Curator Roobina Karode

 Architectural model of KNMA's new stand-alone building.
 Image courtesy of KNMA.

 Looking ahead, KNMA will be expanding into a new building designed by architect David Adjaye.
 Built on a 100,000 square-metre site in Delhi, it is set to become India’s largest art and culture centre when it opens in 2026.
-How would KNMA evolve as it moves into this new home?
+How will KNMA evolve as it moves into this new home?

 As we look towards the future, we are poised at an interesting moment in time.
 There is much anticipation as well as excitement.
-KNMA will evolve to take on bigger responsibilities, work on its strategies for enhancing diverse visitor’s engagement and meaningful programs.
-The new home will have, for the first time, “Collection Galleries” dedicated to presenting the collection to the larger viewing public.
+KNMA will evolve to take on bigger responsibilities, work on its strategies for enhancing diverse visitor’s engagement and meaningful programmes.
+The new home will have, for the first time, Collection Galleries, dedicated to presenting the collection to the larger viewing public.
 With the museum and cultural centre as the two main limbs of KNMA, we are visualising new kinds of intersections, interactions, and inter-crossings to happen, across disciplines, formats, and the audience.
 We hope to contribute towards creating a vibrant culture of engagement with arts and creative fields in the country by making it more accessible to the public and generating awareness.
 How the new space will be perceived and received by the art public, only time will tell.

 This interview has been edited.